 - Base Rail

-The trend is a horizontal or flat part of a staircase, which fits between two extreme supports or railing.
+The trend is a horizontal or flat part of a staircase, which fits between two extreme supports or railings.
 It acts as a walking surface while climbing.
 At every specific distance, it is fixed on the staircase.

 Nosing is an intersection point or line between the riser and the tread.

 Stringers are the two extreme sides of the staircase: wall string (inner) and closed string (outer).
 It holds or gives support to the riser and tread.

 All the loads get transferred to the stringers during walking through the stairs.
 So, it is necessary to have a strong structure of the stringer.